teddytennant/biomed-chat/README.md

 ## Mock Response System

-When `XAI_API_KEY` is not set, the system automatically provides mock responses for:
+When the corresponding API key for the selected provider is not set, the system automatically provides mock responses for:

 - **ECG/EKG Analysis**: Signal processing, QRS detection, rhythm analysis
 - **Bioimpedance**: Measurement techniques, safety considerations